 HOW WILL THIS IMPACT YOUR FINANCIAL AID?

 You may only receive federal financial aid for coursework that counts towards your declared program of study.
-As of now, institutional aid (such as UAH scholarships) are not subject to the same federal regulatory restrictions.
+As of now, non-federal aid (such as scholarships) are not subject to the same federal regulatory restrictions.
 However, your Cost of Attendance will be based on courses that apply to your declared program of study.
 Since your total aid (from both federal and non-federal sources) cannot exceed your Cost of Attendance, this could result in a reduction of your total financial aid offer.
 Dropping courses or not participating in registered courses can also negatively impact your eligibility for current or future aid.
 Students should not enroll in courses they do not plan to complete simply to increase their enrollment classification.

 Financial aid offers are initially awarded based on full time enrollment for both undergraduate students and graduate students.